Ptero-Community-Docs/eggdocs/docs/egg-basics/egg-components.md

 ![Variables Tab](img/variables-tab.png)

 ## Install Script Tab
-Here is where you can write your [Install Script](install-script.md) and define the script container/docker image your script will run in

 :::caution
 Any Packages installed in the script container will be removed after installation is complete!
 Make sure all needed packages are in your docker image in the configuration tab as stated above!
 :::
+Here is where you can write your [Install Script](install-script.md) and define the script container/docker image your script will run in

+The official yolks installers images (Alpine or Debian based) provide common tools like curl and unzip pre-installed to speed up installs

+The commonly used installation Images are;

+- ``ghcr.io/ptero-eggs/installers:alpine``
+- ``ghcr.io/ptero-eggs/installers:debian``
+- ``ghcr.io/ptero-eggs/installers:ubuntu``

+You can find the installation images here - [Installation Yolks](https://github.com/Ptero-Eggs/yolks?tab=readme-ov-file#installation-images)

 ![Install Script Tab](img/install-script-tab.png)